gopi487krishna/proposal-gsoc-2020/README.md

 After reading out the code base for boost::astronomy::io i found a few things that could be improved in the library

-  **Use of boost::spirit::qi instead of lexical of boost::lexical cast for conversion of value_string to its respective type** boost::lexical cast is a part of boost conversion framework of boost but it is too slow for our needs as compared to boost::spirit::qi::parse.
+  **Use of boost::spirit::qi instead of lexical of boost::lexical cast for conversion of value_string to its respective type**

+boost::lexical cast is a part of boost conversion framework of boost but it is too slow for our needs as compared to boost::spirit::qi::parse.

+This is because boost::lexical cast internally uses streams for handling custom types ( Its specification for custom types does require that and  streams from their nature have a significant amount of overhead.)